Moving from house to apartment

 6. Find the best apartment movers in your area

-When moving into an apartment building that’s located in another part of the country, then it’s best to use the services of professional apartment movers, especially if you happen to be moving into a high-rise apartment.
+When moving into an apartment building, it’s best to use the services of professional apartment movers, especially if you are moving into a high-rise apartment.

-It’s good to remember that apartment moves come with a few extra challenges compared to house moves and that’s exactly why you’ll be better off hiring movers who have extensive experience in moving household items into and out of apartment buildings.
+Apartment moves come with a few extra challenges compared to house moves, and that’s exactly why you’ll be better off hiring movers who have extensive experience in moving household items into and out of apartment buildings.

 • Elevator.
-Some larger household items – mostly furniture pieces – may not fit inside the elevator.
-Besides, the building elevator will have to be reserved for the day of the move and properly protected inside with the help of furniture blankets (pads).
+Some larger household items may not fit inside the elevator.
+Besides, the building elevator will have to be reserved for the day of the move and properly protected inside with furniture blankets.

-Organizing a smooth move from a house to an apartment often comes down to how well you handle the innumerable details of the upcoming relocation.
+Organizing a smooth move from a house to an apartment often comes down to how well you plan it.

-While a packing checklist will help you pack up your things faster and safer, a good moving checklist will introduce structure and order into a seemingly chaotic preparation to move out.
+• While a packing checklist will help you pack up your things faster and safer, a good moving checklist will introduce structure and order into a seemingly chaotic period.
 A moving checklist will also help you organize the entire moving process so that you don’t waste any valuable time wondering what to do next.

 • Change your postal address with the USPS before moving out.
-The easiest way to initiate the change of address procedure is to do it online but you can also visit the nearest USPS office and take care of it in person.
-How to Change Your Address When Moving
+The easiest way to start the change of address procedure is to do it online, but you can also visit the nearest USPS office and do it in person.

 • Cancel any home-delivery services and subscriptions.
 Also, discontinue your membership to clubs, gyms, hobby groups, and so on.

-• Schedule the disconnection of your household utilities with the respective utility companies, and if applicable, arrange for their reconnection at the new apartment.
-When moving into a rental apartment, then your landlord or property manager should inform you which utility providers are recommended or exclusive for the apartment building, as well as whether some of those services are included in the monthly rent.
-How to Transfer Utilities When Moving
+• Schedule the disconnection of your household utilities with the utility companies, and if applicable, arrange for their reconnection at the new apartment.
+When moving into a rental apartment, your landlord or property manager should inform you which utility providers are recommended or exclusive for the apartment building, as well as whether some of those services are included in the monthly rent.

 8. Help your kids and pets adjust to apartment living

-Moving into an apartment can prove to be a very drastic change for your children, especially when moving from a big house that had a spacious backyard.
-The smaller living space can also be a serious issue – if each child had their own room in the house, they may be forced to share one room now in the apartment – a fact that will not be welcomed with shouts of joy and excitement.
+Moving into an apartment can prove to be a drastic change for your children, especially when moving from a big house that had a spacious backyard.
+The smaller living space can also be a serious issue; if each child had their own room in the house, they may be forced to share one room now in the apartment.

-One thing is certain – adjusting to apartment living when coming from a large house will not be easy for anyone.
-In most cases, specific lifestyle changes will need to be made during the post-move adaptation period.
+Adjusting to apartment living when coming from a large house will not be easy for anyone.
+In most cases, a change of lifestyle is inevitable.

 Be sure to sit down and discuss the issue with your children and brace yourself for a bitter clash of expectations vs. reality.
 And of course, the winning strategy is to make compromises.

-Your pets are likely to have a hard period of adjustment too when moving from a house to an apartment.
-That’s especially true when moving with a dog simply because Fido will lose their favorite open-air playground (the house backyard) – a particularly hard blow for a pup.
+Your pets are likely to have a hard period of adjustment, too.
+That’s especially true when moving with a dog simply because Fido will lose their backyard, a particularly hard blow for a pup.

 9. Create more space in the new apartment

-There’s no doubt that apartment living will feel different when coming from a house, but there are also some tricks to maximize the storage space in the condo so that it doesn’t look too cluttered.
+There are some tricks to maximize the storage space in the condo so that it doesn’t look too cluttered.

-• Use the vertical space that’s available in the new apartment.
-How do you do it?
-One way is to get storage cabinets or shelves that go from floor to ceiling.
+• Use the vertical space that’s available in the new apartment, and get storage cabinets or shelves that go from floor to ceiling.

-• Position storage boxes or containers on top of tall furniture pieces to, once again, use well the available vertical area inside a room.
+• Position storage boxes or containers on top of tall furniture pieces to make the best use of the available vertical area inside a room.

-• Store various items in places that remain out of sight – the space under the bed or the one above the fridge.
+• Store various items in places that remain out of sight, such as the space under the bed or the one above the fridge.

 • Use blinds on the windows instead of heavy curtains that tend to steal some of the living space.